Copyright: 1996 - 2024

 never has zero collector/drain current and never has zero collector/drain

 voltage.
 Likewise, it never exceeds 2 x Ic center or 2 x Vcc.

-if I keep increasing the input power won't the
+But, another question: if I keep increasing the input power won't the

-Vbe become large and evetually Vce<Vbe and that the transistor is in saturation
+Vbe become large and evetually Vce<Vbe and that the transistor is

-i am looking for a good book on overall PA design...power
+book is concerned i am looking for a good book on overall PA design...power

 power levels not high levels.
 Levels needed in wireless communication